kylln20/WRO_FE_2023-24/README.md

 🛜 Initialization and Connection Process 🛜
 ---
 We used the Raspberry Pi imager to write the Raspberry Pi operating system onto an SD card that allowed us to use our Pi HAT.
-Once the operating system is downloaded onto the SD card, when the Raspberry Pi is running AP (Access Point) mode, we can connect to the Raspberry Pi through a wifi connection.
+Once the operating system is downloaded onto the SD card, when the Raspberry Pi is running AP (Access Point) mode, we can connect to the Raspberry Pi through wifi.
 Once we have selected the Access Point in the wifi tab, we use VNC Viewer to connect remotely to and interact with the Raspberry Pi using a set IP address.

 Object Management
 ---

 ### Object Detection <sub> (Open Challenge / Obstacle Challenge) </sub>

 The camera captures an image, which the program then converts from OpenCV’s default pixel data format of BGR (blue, green, red) to `LAB (lightness, green-red, blue-yellow)`.
-We chose to use the LAB colour space due to it being better at accounting for different lighting environments.
-Previously, we used the data format of `HSV (hue, saturation, value)`.
+We chose to use the LAB colour space because it performs better no matter the lighting environment.
+Previously, we used `HSV (hue, saturation, value)`.
 It was easier to select ranges for our colour masks than BGR or RGB.
 While LAB makes it less intuitive to find the colour ranges, the colour masks themselves are better for detecting the objects, as the two values concerning colour allow for better control than the H variable in HSV does.
 A significant improvement from the change is that the colour masks defined using LAB values have eliminated instances where the robot mistakes the magenta parking lot for being a red signal pillar.
 ```py
 img_lab = cv2.cvtColor(img, cv2.COLOR_BGR2Lab)
 ```